 Globally, the smartphone market is in turmoil.
 Smartphone shipments worldwide have dropped for seven consecutive quarters now, and there’s little evidence that a rebound is in sight.
 India, however, has been something of an anomaly.
 Not only has it remained a rare bright spot—the second quarter of 2019 saw record smartphone shipments—but it’s seeing growth in the unlikeliest of areas: the premium segment.

 India’s premium smartphone segment—devices priced above Rs 30,000—grew 33% in the second quarter of 2019, according to smartphone market research firm Counterpoint Research.
+This is unusual not just because of the global smartphone or even general economic slowdown, but because India is a country that unabashedly prefers budget offerings—smartphones priced between Rs 5,000-15,000.

 Millions of Indian smartphone users are primed to go premium